Valikzant/blender-node-dungeon-router/README.md

 # Node Dungeon Router
-Plugin, that sorts nodes in blender with A* algorithm.
+Plugin, that sorts and makes reroutes for nodes in blender with A* algorithm.
 Settings can be adjusted.
 Created for my personal use initially and i made it out public.
 Feel free to use. :)

 Disclaimer!!!!
 > This project was built using **vibe coding** — a technique where AI generates code from natural language prompts.